rabbitmq/rabbitmq-website/site/parameters.md

 ### <a id="combining-policy-definitions" class="anchor" href="#combining-policy-definitions">Combining Policy Definitions</a>

 In some cases we might want to apply more than one policy definition to a resource.
-For example we might need a queue to be federated and mirrored.
+For example we might need a queue to be federated and has message TTL.
 At most one policy will apply to a resource at any given time, but we can apply multiple definitions in that policy.

 A federation policy definition would require an <em>upstream set</em>
 to be specified, so we would need the `federation-upstream-set` key in our definition.
-On the other hand to define some queues as mirrored, we would need the `ha-mode` key to be defined as well for the policy.
+On the other hand to define some queues as TTL-enabled, we would need the TTL-relatd keys key to be defined as well for the policy.
 The policy definition is just a JSON object and can have multiple keys combined in the same policy definition.